-- 1. Production of Laboratory Journal (Reporting, Editing & Page layout on computer) - 2.
-Every student has to produce at least three issues under the supervision of the teacher 15 - 3.
-They need to produce a four-page newspaper. - 4.
-Minimum 60% content of the Experimental journal should be news based.
-15 - 5.
-Preparing layout of the front, back and other pages of a newspaper - 6.
-Rewrite own and local newspaper reports, articles, features regularly.
-15 - 7.
-Design and layout news reports, articles and features using Page Maker - 8.
-Upload experimental newspaper on available new media platforms. - 9.
-Grades are based upon the effort and quality of completed work including weekly papers, online articles and daily assignments. - 10.
-Consistent staff participation through planning and development of all phases of production. - 11.
-Quality completion of individual and group assignments. - 12.
-Weekly composite participation grade (20%) - 13.
-Adherence to staff established deadlines (20%) - 14.
-Quality of news and article write up (20%) - 15.
-Section and issue development (20%) - 16.
-Creativity and design (10%) - 17.
-Editing (10%) - 18.
-Each student is expected to develop five (various subjects) quality pieces throughout the term, distributed over 3 issues.
+- Production of Laboratory Journal (Reporting, Editing & Page layout on computer) - Every student has to produce at least three issues under the supervision of the teacher - They need to produce a four-page newspaper. - Minimum 60% content of the Experimental journal should be news based. - Preparing layout of the front, back and other pages of a newspaper - Rewrite own and local newspaper reports, articles, features regularly. - Design and layout news reports, articles and features using Page Maker - Upload experimental newspaper on available new media platforms. - Grades are based upon the effort and quality of completed work including weekly papers, online articles and daily assignments. - Consistent staff participation through planning and development of all phases of production. - Quality completion of individual and group assignments. - Weekly composite participation grade (20%) - Adherence to staff established deadlines (20%) - Quality of news and article write up (20%) - Section and issue development (20%) - Creativity and design (10%) - Editing (10%)

+• Each student is expected to develop five (various subjects) quality pieces throughout the term, distributed over 3 issues.
 A quality piece is defined as one which is of sufficient length and content to challenge the student.
 Each piece will go into the student's newspaper portfolio, upon which the student's nine-week grade will be evaluated.
 Laying-out the paper is considered the equivalent of producing two pieces of work.
 Students are expected to print out and save all of their work in their file in the classroom and submit it.

-Course Outcomes:
+Course outcome: